Low latency becomes

 Why is 5G so important?

 The only way telcos can reduce latency is by reducing hops between mobile devices and base stations, but that would mean spending more on network infrastructure and deploying more base stations closer to customers.
+Their network design & pricing for 5G services will be heavily influenced by this.

 5G network latency issues that telcos face